 Vince decided he liked me.
 We would chat when we encountered each other in the parking lot.
 Occasionally, he would knock on my door and we would hang out and talk about writing and literature.
 He's the one who told me to read Harlan Ellison after I told him I was sick and darn tired of Literature and never wanted to read anything hard again.
 A summer of science fiction would do me good.

 He's also the one who told me who Donald Barthelme was.
-Barthelme was in charge of the University of Houston's creative writing program and Vince thought he hung the moon.
+Barthelme was in charge of the University's creative writing program and Vince thought he hung the moon.